twada/twowaysql/README.txt

   ename LIKE /*ctx[:ename]*/'foo'

 Unfortunately, there is no special support for "LIKE".
-So, to use a wildcard character, add wildcard directy to the data.
+So, to use a wildcard character, add wildcard directly to the data.
 For example, to specify to include "COT", add wildcard character in the value as follows:

   :ename => "%COT%"